-The Program of Study (POS) is formulated to include all coursework which is required to meet FSU and SCS requirements as well as coursework necessary to gain knowledge in the student's chosen research area.
-As early as possible, and no later than the end of the third semester of graduate study at FSU, the student should prepare a POS; see Appendix I for a sample form.
+The Program of Study (POS) is formulated to include all coursework which is required to meet FSU and DSC requirements as well as coursework necessary to gain knowledge in the student's chosen research area.
+As early as possible, and no later than the end of the third semester of graduate study at FSU, the student should prepare a POS; see the departmental website for the appropriate form.
 This should be done in conjunction with the major professor.
-The POS must be approved by the major professor and the Director of Graduate Studies; a copy of the POS must be kept on file in the SCS.
-Modifications to the POS must be approved by the student's major professor and the Director of Graduate Studies and submitted no later than one semester before graduation.
+The POS must be approved by the major professor and the departmental Associate Chair for Graduate Studies; a copy of the POS must be kept on file in the DSC.
+Modifications to the POS must be approved by the student's major professor and the departmental Associate Chair for Graduate Studies and submitted no later than one semester before graduation.

-The POS must meet the following minimum coursework requirements imposed by SCS or the Graduate College:
+The POS must meet the following minimum coursework requirements imposed by DSC or the Graduate College:

-Group A. Core required courses: ISC5305, ISC5315, ISC5316 (11 credit hours);
+Group A. Core required courses: ISC5305, ISC5315, ISC5316 (11 credit hours)

-Group B. Core elective courses: 9 credit hours of coursework with prefix ISC excluding ISC5305, ISC5315, ISC5316 and with no more than 3 of the 9 credit hours consisting of Directed Individual Study (ISC5907) or Selected Topics in Computational Science (ISC5935);
+Group B. Core elective courses: 12 credit hours of letter-based coursework with prefix ISC excluding ISC5305, ISC5315, ISC5316 and with no more than 3 of the 12 credit hours consisting of letter-grade based Directed Individual Study (ISC5906)

-Group C. Applications courses: 9 credit hours of graduate level courses offered by programs other than computational science;
+Group C. Applications courses: 9 credit hours of graduate level courses offered by programs other than computational science; at least 6 credits must be taken on a letter-grade basis

 Seminar requirement.
-6 seminar credit hours (ISC5934, ISC5939 or seminar credits from another department);
+6 seminar credit hours (ISC5934, ISC5939 or seminar credits from another department)

 Dissertation requirement.
-24 credit hours of dissertation.
+24 credit hours of dissertation